 “One time, further down south, I had two together, a blond and a brunette.
 I’d picked up a commission from a business client and he directed me to a bar next to the truck stop.
 I spent the whole afternoon and fell asleep on the journey overnight.
 Well…” he continued recounting his adventure to his companion opposite.
 “You have to get it when you can.”
 Again the other person barely nodded an acknowledgement.

-“No thank you,” I replied.
+“No thank you,” I reached for the bottle.
 “I would just like to drink my beer.”
 The thought had entered my head, he had placed it there, and now maybe I did want some sex, but not with either of the two colourful ladies.

 Time seemed to almost stand still, nothing moved, nothing happened.
 I made up my mind that I needed to lie down, to get some sleep if that was possible.
 I needed some rest before taking the truck tonight.
 As these thoughts formed in my brain it occurred to me the barman would be happy to rent a room for the afternoon, he had no other customers for his rooms.
 He would not make as much as if he sold a room for sex, but he would still make money.